- Walk-in Access

 The Library has research guides for every subject area supported at UD.
 Use research guides for ideas of where to start, tips on library research, and advice on databases.

 The University of Delaware Library is a congressionally designated depository library for United States government publications.
 Ask a reference librarian for assistance with government documents questions.

 Users with Disabilities

 Users with disabilities have physical access to the Morris Library through the main entrance ramp and power-assisted doors.
 The Assistive Technology Center, on the first floor, is equipped with state-of-the-art computers and special software.
 The center is locked when not in use.
-Any individual who wishes to use the center should go to the Reference Desk to have the door unlocked.
+Any individual who wishes to use the center should go to the Help Center to have the door unlocked.